thezeroalpha/vim-schemer/README.md

 That sounds like a childish complaint, but I wanted to make writing colorschemes as simple as possible for me.
 Having to specify the details of every color without actually needing that level of control was too much.

 Another option is [colortemplate](https://github.com/lifepillar/vim-color template), which is pretty close to what I want.
 However, I found that it's a bit too much for my purposes, and I prefer my syntax.
+It's just too much boilerplate for me; I understand that has to be there to ensure functionality on everyone's computer, hence I'm not making any guarantees about Schemer working for everyone.

-If you want something that gives you more control, more compatibility, and a richer syntax, I'd recommend colortemplate.
+If you want something that gives you more control, more compatibility, and a richer syntax, I'd recommend colortemplate or RNB.
 This plugin is mainly for me.
 It might not make sense for you, and you might prefer the control you get from other colorscheme generators, which is fine.